henrikbeck95/shell_script_library/docs/description/description_task_list.md

 - Focus on function returning actions
     1. [ ] Write a dedicated **Shell Script Library** documentation about how each programming language can adopt it (Java, JavaScript and Python).
     1. [ ] Write a dedicated **Shell Script Library** documentation for each command usage.
+    1. [ ] Implement flatpak management without the full command.
+For example:
+        > No needs to use the full command $ `flatpak run org.mozilla.firefox` if the software is already installed.
+This would become > $ `flatpak run firefox` or > $ `flatpak stop firefox`.
+Furthermore this must work without setting individual alias.
+An auto detect strategy must be created to be dynamically.
     1. [ ] Implement YouTube download function.
     1. [ ] Implement YouTube preview function on terminal emulator.
     1. [ ] Implement YouTube preview function on external player.